opennorth/represent-canada-data/README.md

 #### Process shapefiles

-Get information about the shapefile:
+Get information about the shapefile, for example:

     ogrinfo -al -geom=NO boundaries/ocd-division/country:ca/province:qc/2011